Register for Free edWebinars Below

 Simultaneously, today’s young citizens have been raised with a greater awareness of global issues, such as water scarcity and pollution, than any other generation.
 In order to engage this population in STEAM, and to remain relevant, the learning must be authentic and fully immersed in the backdrop of the global context.
 To teach global citizenship, we must recognize our role in impacting and engaging students in STEAM activities through global inclusion, equity and diversity so they may reach their full potential in any K-12 classroom.
 Global project-based learning programs that connect students around the world virtually deliver the importance and immediate impact of global context when teaching STEAM in the classroom.

-This edWebinar will be of interest to preK-8 teachers, librarians, and school and district leaders.
-There will be time to get your questions answered at the end of the presentation.
+This recorded edWebinar will be of interest to preK-8 teachers, librarians, and school and district leaders.

 Amy McCooe brings a wealth of business experience and her lifelong passion for education to the global STEAM arena.
 Amy co-founded and is CEO of Level Up Village (LUV), a global STEAM education company which was recently acquired by Language Testing International, a Samsung Subsidiary.
 Level Up Village is globalizing the classroom and facilitating seamless collaboration between students around the world through global STEAM courses.
 Fueling her passion for project-based learning and design thinking, Amy created and developed the LUV STEAM curriculum and collaboration methodology LUV incorporates to achieve authentic communication and collaboration between teachers and students across the globe.
 LUV has run programs in over 600 schools internationally creating global STEAM connections between more than 50,000 students.
 Before Level Up Village, Amy worked in management consulting and investment banking and has her BA from Trinity College in Connecticut and MBA from The University of Texas at Austin.